P1start/p1start.github.io/index.md

 ## Home

 Welcome to my website.
-This site is very much a work in progress at the moment — expect major style changes, site reorganisations and actual content being added.
+This site is very much a work in progress at the moment&#65279;—&#65279;expect major style changes, site reorganisations and actual content being added.
 It will be some time (if not forever) until anyone should even bother accessing this site.

 ### Bacon ipsum